toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 Most of the model groups work for :term:`CCD`, :term:`CMOS`, :term:`MKID` and :term:`APD` detectors,
 which are imitating the physical working principles of imaging detectors.
 They were grouped according to which physics data storing objects are modified by them.
-Note that 3 out of the 10 groups are specific to a single detector type.
+Note that among the 10 groups, three are dedicated to a single detector type.
+They are visually highlighted in the accompanying image.

 Model functions
 ---------------

 A model function is a function that takes in the :py:class:`~pyxel.detectors.Detector` object as one of the arguments and edits the data stored in it.
-The :py:class:`~pyxel.detectors.Detector` object is the only compulsory input argument, and can be of different types,  for example a :py:class:`~pyxel.detectors.CCD` or a :py:class:`~pyxel.detectors.CMOS` type :py:class:`~pyxel.detectors.Detector` object, depending on what the model is supposed to simulate.
+The :py:class:`~pyxel.detectors.Detector` object serves as the mandatory input argument, and may vary in type, such as a :py:class:`~pyxel.detectors.CCD` or a :py:class:`~pyxel.detectors.CMOS` type :py:class:`~pyxel.detectors.Detector` object, depending on the simulation requirements of the model.
 Any other (optional) input arguments can be defined for the model as well, which will be loaded from the :ref:`YAML <yaml>` file automatically.
 Users can change model parameters or enable/disable them by interacting with the configuration file.